peterbourgon/diskv/README.md

 An in-memory caching layer is provided by combining the BasicStore functionality with a simple map structure, and keeping it up-to-date as appropriate.
 Since the map structure in Go is not threadsafe, it's combined with a RWMutex  to provide safe concurrent access.
-Note that the mutex synchronizes only the cache, not the underlying Basic Store.

 # Adding order